-Twister4Azure extends the MapReduce programming model to support easy parallelization of iterative computations by adding a Merge step to the MapReduce model and by adding an extra input parameter for the Map and Reduce APIs to support the loop-variant delta inputs.
+Typical data-intensive iterative computations can be easily parallelized using the Twister4Azure iterative map reduce model.
 Code 1 depicts the structure of a typical data-intensive iterative application, while Code 2 depicts the corresponding Twister4Azure MapReduce representation.
-Twister4Azure will generate map tasks (line 5-7 in Code 1, line 8-12 in Code 2) for each data block and each map task will calculate a partial result, which will be communicated to the respective reduce tasks.
+Twister4Azure will generate map tasks for each data block (line 5-7 in Code 1, line

+8-14 in Code 2) and each map task will calculate a partial result, which will be communicated to the respective reduce tasks.
 The typical number of reduce tasks will be orders of magnitude less than the number of map tasks.
-Reduce tasks (line 8 in Code 1, line 13-15 in Code2) will perform any necessary computations, combine the partial results received and emit parts of the total reduce output.
-A single merge task (line 16-19 in Code 2) will merge the results emitted by the reduce tasks and will evaluate the loop conditional function (line 8 and 4 in Code1), often comparing the new delta results with the older delta results.
-Finally, the new delta output of the iteration will be broadcast or scattered to the map tasks of the next iteration (line 7 Code2).
-Figure 4. presents the flow of the Twister4Azure programming model.
+Reduce tasks (line 8 in Code 1, line 15-19 in Code2) will perform any necessary computations, combine the partial results received and output part of the final result.
+A single merge task (line 20-24 in Code 2) will merge the results emitted by the reduce tasks and evaluate the loop conditional function (line 8 and 4 in Code1), often comparing the new delta results with the older delta results.
+Then it broadcast the new delta output to all the map tasks in the next iteration (line 7 Code2).
+Figure 3 presents the flow of the Twister4Azure programming model.